prince5611/Celebal_Devops_Week_7/README.md

 Created and merged a PR with admin approval
 Reference:

-Pull Requests in Azure DevOps solution 📎 Download Solution File 🚀 Q6: Apply triggers in build and release
+Pull Requests in Azure DevOps solution
+🚀 Q6: Apply triggers in build and release
 Objective: Automate CI/CD using triggers.